AlessandroDiR/hackathon/README.md

 # What the program does
 <li>takes an html page passed by URL</li>
 <li>extracts the 20 words that appeared most frequently in the html page</li>
-<li>creates a table with this 20 words with occurences number and the percentage occurrences</li>
+<li>creates a table with these 20 words with occurences number and the percentage occurrences</li>
 <li>creates a word cloud with these 20 words</li>
 <li>rewrites the same text of the article with a bold style for each word of the 20 found words</li>